xoolive/traffic/docs/generation.rst

 In the case the generative model within your Generation object is not fitted to any Traffic, you can use the fit() method.
-Depending on the generative model used the fit() method can take some time, specifically if you use a deep generative model.
+Depending on the generative model used, its fit() method can take some time, specifically if you use a deep generative model.

-We load here a traffic data of landing trajectories at Zurich airport coming from the north.
+We load here traffic data of landing trajectories at Zurich airport coming from the north.

 .. jupyter-execute::